noahehall/theBookOfNoah/0current/aws/exams/architecture.md

   - enter SQS: add an sqs queue at the application level
     - application writes to an sqs queue which triggers a lambda to write to dynamodb
       - this will smooth out and buffer spikes in write load

+### dynamodb + S3

+- index s3 items in dynamodb
+  - store large json docs in s3 and keep a reference to that item in a dynamodb
+    - this keep yours dynamodb items at the recommended size (under 4kb) which reduces costs (s3 < dynamodb)